Pop.Ed

 Looking Ahead

-ACE-Future is still ongoing.
 In the months ahead, partners will pilot the curriculum, co-create creative learning tools, and bring together youth, educators, and policymakers to shape the future of Global Citizenship Education.

 👉 Stay tuned for updates, resources, and creative outputs as the project unfolds.